What is Evidenced-Based Practice? (EBP)

 Cognitive Behavioral Therapy (CBT) has had the most research demonstrating its effectiveness in decreasing many of the most common emotional/behavioral problems that prompt people to seek treatment.

 We, at Tampa Bay Center for Cognitive Behavior Therapy pride ourselves on providing treatment using Evidence-Based Practices insuring that you, the client have a much better chance of getting healthier quicker.
-The most common models of Evidence-Based Treatments we use are Dialectical Behavior Therapy (DBT), Mastery of Anxiety and Panic for Adolescents (MAP-A) and the corresponding Adult version of this treatment; Prolonged Exposure Therapy for PTSD, Emotion Focused Therapy (EFT); Rational Emotive Behavioral Therapy (REBT) and we are constantly training in other researched and proven models of treatment.
-These treatments cover problems with depression and other mood disorders, anxiety, substance abuse, eating disorders, PTSD and Borderline Personality Disorder.
+The most common models of Evidence-Based Treatments we use are Dialectical Behavior Therapy (DBT), Exposure/Response Prevention treatments (ERP) like Mastery of Anxiety and Panic for Adolescents (MAP-A) for anxiety disorders and OCD; Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for PTSD; Emotion Focused Therapy (EFT); Behavioral Activation (BA) for Depression; the Collaborative Assessment and Management of Suicidality (CAMS) and we are constantly training in other researched and proven models of treatment.
+These treatments cover problems with depression and other mood disorders, suicidality, anxiety, substance abuse, eating disorders, PTSD and Borderline Personality Disorder.

 For a more academic reading on Evidence-Based Treatments, link to the article below.